bryanwweber/bryanwweber.github.io/content/pages/resume.md

 ---

-Co-Chair, NumFOCUS Small Development Grants Committee, 2019--2024
+Co-Chair, NumFOCUS Small Development Grants Committee, January 2019 -- January 2024

 - Award up to $250,000 annually to applicants from NumFOCUS projects
 - Organize and co-host decision meetings for 13 committee members, ensuring each application is discussed in the allotted time